foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/03-Finalisation.md

 ### 3.2.1 Running the script

 Before we can generate weapon meshes for all mods, there are three mods that use Alternate Textures for some new weapons which doesn't work with AllGUD.
-Thankfully, one of the AllGUD xEdit scripts was created to patch these mods.
+Thankfully, one of the AllGUD SSEEdit scripts was created to patch these mods.

 - Run SSEEdit through Mod Organizer 2.
 - In the plugin selection window, simply click **OK** to load all plugins.